iDataist/Predict-the-Customers-Response-to-Starbucks-Offer/README.md

 ## Metrics
 I plan to use running time, accuracy score and f1 score to measure the performance of the supervised learners.

+## Document Description
+The raw data of this project is stored in the [data folder](https://github.com/iDataist/Predict-the-Customer-s-Response-to-Starbucks-Offer/tree/master/data), which was collected from the Starbucks App.
+The analysis, methodology, results and conclusion are documented in [this](https://github.com/iDataist/Predict-the-Customer-s-Response-to-Starbucks-Offer/blob/master/Starbucks.ipynb) notebook.
+The findings are communicated in my personal [blog](https://idataist.com/2019/09/29/how-to-predict-customers-response-to-a-starbucks-offer/).

 ## Data Dictionary

 The data is contained in three files: